Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_The Anthropocene Reviewed.md

 ###### ^287775023q

-> As with all the best [[sci-fi]] writers, [[Kurt Vonnegut]] was really good at seeing into the future.
+> As with all the best sci-fi writers, Kurt Vonnegut was really good at seeing into the future.
 Way back in 1974, he wrote, “What should young people do with their lives today?
 Many things, obviously.
-But the most daring thing is to create stable [[community|communities]] in which the terrible disease of loneliness can be cured.”
+But the most daring thing is to create stable communities in which the terrible disease of loneliness can be cured.”
   [^287775023]

 [^287775023]: https://readwise.io/to_kindle?action=open&asin=B08GJVLGGX&location=2140